b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### OLSON, C. ###

+* Olson, Carl (1997).
+'The Indian Renouncer and Postmodern Poison: A Cross-Cultural Encounter'.
+New Perspectives in Philosophical Scholarship: Texts and Issues.
+New York, N.Y., U.S.A.: Peter Lang.
+ISBN 9780820430225.

+**Purport:**<br>
+This is an important and useful work that I am yet to secure.

 ### ONDRAČKA, L. ###

 * Ondračka, Lubomir (2024).
 'Chapter 10: Transforming the Body by Mastering the Elements, Some Tantric Sources' (pp. 225-248) in Payne, Richard K. & Hayes, Glen A. (eds.)
 (2024). *Oxford Handbook of Tantric Studies*.
 New York, N.Y., U.S.A.: Oxford University Press.
 ISBN 9780197549902 (epub).
 DOI: https://doi.org/10.1093/oxfordhb/9780197549889.013.9.
 Source: https://www.academia.edu/128554767/Transforming_the_Body_by_Mastering_the_Elements_Some_Tantric_Sources (accessed: Thursday, July 10, 2025)